bentan4853563/AmazHub/_portfolio/voice-vpn.md

 - **User-Friendly Interface**: Simple one-tap connection for immediate VPN access.

 ### Designed for Android
-Available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.fast.voicevpn), Voice VPN highlights Brave Dev World's expertise in secure and user-centered Android app development, making advanced security accessible to all.
+Available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.fast.voicevpn), Voice VPN highlights AmazHub's expertise in secure and user-centered Android app development, making advanced security accessible to all.

-### Brave Dev World: Leading the Way in Mobile Security Solutions
+### AmazHub: Leading the Way in Mobile Security Solutions
-Voice VPN is a testament to Brave Dev World's commitment to delivering secure, high-performance applications that meet modern digital privacy needs.
+Voice VPN is a testament to AmazHub's commitment to delivering secure, high-performance applications that meet modern digital privacy needs.
 With future updates planned to incorporate AI for even smarter censorship evasion, Voice VPN is set to remain at the forefront of mobile security innovation.

 Learn more about Voice VPN and how it can protect your online presence by visiting the app's [Google Play Store page](https://play.google.com/store/apps/details?id=com.fast.voicevpn).
 This project reflects our dedication to equipping users with secure, dependable tools for a safer online experience.